GuangzheWen/web-softwaretools-plain/report/Process.md

 1. What the most helpful feature do you think when you look for a pet online?
 (Image, videos, filters, pop up ads, search)

-   If the interviewww said filters, ask: Can you list some of the filter conditions that you usually use? (tags, catepories, status, inventories etc.)
+   If the interview said filters, ask: Can you list some of the filter conditions that you usually use? (tags, categories, status, inventories etc.)

 2. Do reviews section important for you?
 Why?

 3. Which one do you prefer to sign up to use the website?
-Compusory or optional?
+Compulsory or optional?
 Why?

 4. What will make you trust the website to add your personal details for signing up?
 Positive reviews, Best Selling, or More ads and marketing?